tonyjohnston/teevee/README.md

 The plugins creates a `menuBarTemplate` with a list with `menuItems` for each TV series, with a "Latest" items displaying most recent show.
 Episodes are displayed in a TVML `listTemplate`.

-Check out the [https://developer.apple.com/library/tvos/documentation/LanguagesUtilities/Conceptual/ATV_Template_Guide/TextboxTemplate.html#//apple_ref/doc/uid/TP40015064-CH2-SW8](Apple TV Markup Language reference) for more info.
+Check out the [Apple TV Markup Language reference](https://developer.apple.com/library/tvos/documentation/LanguagesUtilities/Conceptual/ATV_Template_Guide/TextboxTemplate.html#//apple_ref/doc/uid/TP40015064-CH2-SW8) for more info.